YochevedOfstein/CPP_EX4/README.md

 * **Getters:** Provides access to the node's value and children.

 ### Tree
 The Tree class is a generic class template for tree structures.
 It supports multiple arities, with a default binary tree implementation.
+The Tree class includes definitions for all the iterators and the GUI.

 **Key Functions:**